winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 Upon each creation of a pull request an automatic comment will be added to the PR and will guide the developer to a dedicated preview environment.
 Provide a streamlined process for updating a pull request preview environment, each code changes in a PR will redeploy the preview environment and will also:

-1. Provide a real-time build and deployment status updates
+1. Provide a real-time build, tests and deployment status updates
 2. While preview environment is being updated, the user that is currently using the environment will be notified and will be able to refresh the page to get the latest changes.
 3. Ensure a consistent and unique url for each preview environment.
 The url structure: `https://wing.cloud/dashboard/-account/-project/-branch` (account is a <user> or a <team>)
 4. Provide the ability to download the preview environment deployment logs for debugging purposes in case of failure, logs urls structure is: `https://wing.cloud/dashboard/-account/-project/-branch/logs/build/`